rpcpool/yellowstone-faithful/site/installation.markdown

 ## Building from source

 You can also build from source by cloning [the github repo](https://github.com/rpcpool/yellowstone-faithful/releases) and then running `make compile-linux` / `make compile-windows` / `make compile-mac`.

+To build with `jsonParsed` format support, you need to run `make jsonParsed-linux`.